okkur/syna/exampleSite/content/fragments/nav/docs.md

 If object is set, breadcrumbs will be shown under the navbar.

 ##### breadcrumb.display
 *type: boolean*
-*default: in case object is defined the value is true, if not, it's false*
+*default: true*

 ##### breadcrumb.level
 *type: number*
 *default: 1*

-Specifies from which level of nested directories the breadcrumb should be shown.
-For example for the value of 1:
+Define the section level the breadcrumb will start being shown.

+The default value `1` would lead to the following being defined:

 ```
 content/_index # level 0, not shown